MystenLabs/mysticeti/orchestrator/readme.md

 cargo run --bin orchestrator -- benchmark --committee 10 --loads 200 --duration 180s
 ```

-Since a network of 10 validators runs with 10 loads generators (each validator is collocated with a load generator), each load generator submits a fixed load of 20 tx/s.
-Performance measurements are collected by regularly scraping the prometheus metrics exposed by the load generators.
+Since a network of 10 validators runs with 10 load generators (each validator is collocated with a load generator), each load generator submits a fixed load of 20 tx/s.
+Performance measurements are collected by regularly scraping the Prometheus metrics exposed by the load generators.

 ## Step 6.
 Analyzing results